 How to Clean Cultured Marble Countertops

-- Apply Simple Green.
-Spray Simple Green Stone Cleaner & Polish on the surface.
-Leave it sitting for a minute if you're cleaning heavy grime, grease, makeup, dried toothpaste or other stubborn spots.
+- Apply Simple Green Granite & Stone Cleaner.
+Spray Simple Green Granite & Stone Cleaner on the countertops.
+Leave it sitting for a minute if you're cleaning heavy grime, grease, makeup, dried toothpaste, or other stubborn spots.

 - Scrub, if necessary.
 Use a sponge or non-abrasive cloth to agitate.